Rahul Gandhi takes truck ride from Delhi to Chandigarh, listens to 'Mann Ki Baat' of drivers | Politics

 Haryana Congress chief Udai Bhan told PTI that Gandhi travelled with truck drivers and halted en route and listened to the problems faced by them.

+Congress general secretary (organisation) K C Venugopal shared a few pictures of Gandhi's travel on Twitter and said, ''He spent the night conversing with truck drivers to understand the difficulties they face and what they immediately need.'' ''Listening to 'Jan Ki Baat' has always been the hallmark of our politics.
+The Bharat Jodo Yatra showed the nation what years of conniving propaganda had tried to hide, and now there is no going back,'' Venugopal said.

-Congress' social media department head Supriya Shrinate shared pictures of Gandhi traveling in a truck and meeting with truck drivers.
+Congress' social media department head Supriya Shrinate also shared pictures of Gandhi travelling in a truck and meeting with truck drivers.

 ''Rahul Gandhi is a different person.
 Today he is committed to bridging the widening gap between the general public and the government in this country.
 Then in this heat, be it sitting with the truck drivers all night and listening to their problems or travelling in a truck.
 In such a few people, the hope of a better future has arisen!'' she said in a tweet in Hindi.